CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

 \paragraph{Warmup schedule.} In practice, we have found that activating the correction from the very beginning of training can over-constrain the dynamics before the model settles into the loss landscape.
 Similar to standard learning-rate warmup schedules, we introduce a \emph{silence period} ratio $s \in [0,1)$, which skips the correction for the initial $sT$ steps and then linearly ramps it up to its target magnitude:

+The rationale for the silence period is as follows.
+Early in training, the iterate traverses many quantization cells in rapid succession.
+The quantization residuals $e_t$ behave like approximately mean-zero, bounded perturbations that cancel in aggregate (analogous to a random walk across cell boundaries).
+Applying the correction in this regime is therefore ineffective as the cumulative correction has $O(\sqrt{T})$ fluctuations but near-zero mean, and can destabilize training by injecting noise-like forcing into the dynamics.
+In contrast, near convergence, the iterate settles into a small neighborhood and the quantized anchor $Q(x_t)$ remains stable for many consecutive steps.
+In this regime the residuals become \emph{coherent} in the sense that they accumulate rather than cancel, and the correction effectively pushes parameters toward the quantized support, which is precisely when enforcing Pareto-stationarity is beneficial.
+We provide a formal analysis of this early-cancellation vs late-coherence argument, including concentration bounds, in Appendix~\ref{app:lambda_schedule}.

-In practice, we have found parameters $s\in[0.8,0.9]$ with a linear ramp and $\lambda \in [0.5,2]$ work robustly; we will ablate these choices in §\ref{sec:experiments}.
+In practice, we have found the parameters $s\in[0.8,0.95]$ with a linear ramp and $\lambda \in [1, 10]$ (depending on the model) to work robustly for AdamW.
+We provide sweeps justifying these choices in Appendix~\ref{app:cage_ablation}.
 The ramp prevents abrupt shifts in the optimization objective and reduces loss spikes in training.
+The hyperparameter sweep in Appendix~\ref{app:cage_ablation} confirms that CAGE is insensitive to the exact choice of $s$ and $\lambda$ within this range, i.e., these are coarse knobs rather than sensitive tuning parameters, with most of the configurations in the recommended region consistently improving over the baseline.